zovoilis-lab/Flye/README.md

 the junctions.
 All edges are classified into uniqe and repetitive.
 The genome traverses the graph in an unknown way, so as each unique edge appears exactly once in this traversal.
-Repeat graphs are useful for repeat analysis and resolution - which are one of the key genome assembly challenges.
+Repeat graphs are useful for repeat analysis and resolution - which is one of the key genome assembly challenges.